tektutor/openshift-july-2025/Day1/README.md

 ## Info - Boot Loaders
 <pre>
+- boot loader software utility loads the Operating system
-- this is typically referred as dual/multi boot
+- while boot loader is pretty much always the one which loads the OS, you could also use thie tool to install multiple OS on the same machine, this is typically referred as dual/multi boot
 - it is a system utility that is installed in the Master Boot Record(MBR)
 - Sector 0, Byte 0 in your hard disk is called Master Boot Record, which is just 512 bytes
 - in legacy BIOS, the boot loader has to fit within 512 bytes, but the modern UEFI BIOS allows the boot loader utility to be stored in hard disks, hence there is no size restrictions imposed